-Symptoms of potentially debilitating leg, ankle or foot injuries include:
+Symptoms of the potentially debilitating leg, ankle or foot injuries include:

 - Pain associated with certain physical activities (pain lessens when resting)

 - Changes in physical appearance, such as swelling, bruising or deformities

 - Difficulty walking or inability to bear weight on the injured leg, foot or ankle

 - Wounds such as cuts or protrusion of bone fragments